istoan-titus/code-assessment/README.md

 2. Run the Docker container:
 docker run -p 3000:3000 backend

-vbnet
-Copy code

 This will start the container and expose port 3000 to access the backend API.

 #### Seeding Data

-For more information on how to create and run Prisma seed scripts, refer to the Prism